To Request an Action Plan to address Low Back Pain Click Here

 To attend a FREE Class on this topic, Click Here

-The Traditional Chiropractor treats Subluxation: the minor mis-alignments of the spine (vertebrae), causing irritation to the nerve with a loss of normal function; An interruption of communication from the brain to any cell, tissue or organ in the body.
-This is all they treat.
-It is understood that by removing nerve interference between the brain and the body, normal function can be restored to the area(s) of mis-communication which allows the person to heal.
-And the theory is sound, as chiropractic has been around for more than 110 years successfully treating countless people throughout the world.
+The Traditional Chiropractor treats Subluxation: the minor misalignments of the spine (vertebrae), causing irritation to the nerve with a loss of normal function; An interruption of communication from the brain to any cell, tissue or organ in the body.
+This is all the Traditional Chiropractor treats.
+It is understood that by removing nerve interference between the brain and the body, normal function can be restored to the area(s) of miscommunication, which allows the person to heal.
+And the theory is sound, as chiropractic has been around for more than 120 years successfully treating countless people throughout the world.

 One of the biggest criticisms of Chiropractic is the number of treatments involved in treating a person's subluxation to restore proper functioning of the person's spine, thus restoring a person's health.
 This is a two-fold problem:

 True, they treat Subluxation as a Traditional Chiropractor does.
 Additionally, they look for relationships for why a person gets the subluxation.
-They look to not only correct the subluxation, but to correct the contributing factors associated with the malfunction that lead to the subluxation in the first place.
+They look to not only correct the subluxation but to correct the contributing factors associated with the malfunction that leads to the subluxation in the first place.
+These are the lifestyle habits, the stresses and the chronic nature of not addressing the concern that the Holistic Chiropractor will help a person address.
+That is why it is considered Holistic.
+It addresses the whole.

 Therefore, a Holistic Chiropractor is one who looks for the underlying cause of the Subluxation and helps their patient address those specific reasons.
 By helping a person deal with their unique and specific stresses that create the muscle tension and cause the vertebrae to be pulled out of their normal position (Subluxation), a Holistic Chiropractor goes beyond simply making adjustments again and again and again on each office visit.
 And by addressing the underlying stress that leads to subluxation, the Holistic Chiropractor can get results that are faster and are more lasting, without the intense treatment schedules most chiropractors recommend.